When to Buy Your Wedding Dress - How Long Does It Take to Get?

 Few aspects of the wedding planning process are as exciting or meaningful as dress shopping.
 Browsing and trying on gowns can be a blast, but it also takes time — even before fittings, shipping, and alterations are taken into account.

-Depending on the dress, the entire process can take anywhere from a few months to over a year.
+Depending on the dress style and where you purchase from, the entire process can take anywhere from a few months to over a year.
 This variability can make it tricky to plan.
-To help, we've outlined a few considerations to give you a better idea of when you should start browsing — and when it's time to get serious about choosing your dress.
+To help, we've outlined a few considerations to give you a better idea of when you should start browsing — and when it's time to get serious about buying your dress while still allowing plenty of time for alterations.

-Because there are so many steps along the way to getting the perfect wedding dress, it's important to start early.
-How early, however, remains up for debate.
+Because there are so many steps involved in finding the perfect wedding dress, it's important to start the shopping process early.
 In general, most brides should plan to get started at least one year before the big day.

-Dress timelines differ dramatically, but most brides can safely expect their gowns to arrive within four to six months of ordering.
+Wedding dress timelines differ dramatically based on elements like designer and the style, but most brides can safely expect their gowns to arrive within four to six months of ordering.
 Custom dresses may take longer, however.

-Many designers follow a basic pattern for ordering and shipping, so loose estimates are possible.
+Many bridal designers follow a basic pattern for ordering and shipping, so it’s possible to get loose estimates from them.
 As soon as you determine which designer you prefer, it's worth your while to do a little research and determine how long this particular designer's process typically takes.
 Then, add a month to this estimate to give yourself extra wiggle room.

 There’s also the option of ordering a dress that’s readily available if you’re short on time, or if you find one that you fall in love with!